Talk to Local Expert

 10 Acclimatize day

-13 Extra day, we may need for Acclimatize or need to set high camp
+13 Extra day for acclimatization or to set up a high camp if necessary

 Trip Cost